mtayeb89/Image_Processor/README.md

 # Image Processor

 This is a simple Python-based image processing tool that allows you to perform various operations on images, such as resizing, rotating, adjusting brightness, and applying filters.
-The project uses the `PIL` (Python Imaging Library) module for image manipulation.
+The project uses the `PIL` (Python Imaging library) module for image manipulation.

 ## Features